Why GIVA?

 for GIVA

 Trillions pass through global institutions each year.
-A coordinated 1% of that flow, directed through a common giving standard, generates capital flows sufficient to support the elimination of extreme poverty within a generation.
-GIVA is the body that establishes and upholds that standard.
+A coordinated one percent of that flow, directed through a common giving framework, can mobilise capital sufficient to support the elimination of extreme poverty within a generation.
+GIVA—the Give 1% Alliance—is the worldwide fellowship under which institutions and chartered individuals practise that disciplined, proportionate generosity.

 Read the Argument